 A smaller member of the Canidae family, which includes wolves and coyotes, red fox are found in multiple habitats throughout North America, Europe and Asia, their numbers increasing in areas where their larger canid cousins have been hunted, trapped or otherwise extirpated.
 Just as wolves, limiting competition for smaller prey, hold down coyote numbers, both wolf and coyote keep fox numbers in check.
 Red fox were introduced into Southern Australia in the 19th century, and to parts of the southern United States in the 18th century, to provide sport for hunters, and, as you'd expect, with the loss of predators, they are a problem in some areas in their impact on older native species.

-As with wolves, the red fox comes in a variety of color variations, sometimes within the same litter, ranging from the most common appearance, like the photos of "Mama" on this page, to animals with brown, black or silverish coats, or any of these colors, along with white, as markings on their coats.
+Not to be confused with gray and arctic foxes, which are different species, the red fox comes in a variety of color variations, sometimes within the same litter, ranging from the most common appearance, like the photos of "Mama" and “Pippen” on this page, to animals with brown, black or silverish coats, or any of these colors, along with white, as markings on their coats.
 Males ("dog foxes") are larger than females ("vixens"), and, as with wolves, northern foxes tend to be larger than southern ones, with natural selection rewarding the higher body mass-to-surface ratio, with its more efficient heat retention.
 Average weight range is 8 to 18 pounds, with body lengths up to 3 feet, including the tail.

 Now and then, vulnerable farm animals, such as chickens, ducks and lamb will be taken.
 While farmers used to routinely trap foxes, many now realize that the fox brings far more benefit in its constant predation on crop destroying rodents and insects, than the harm they cause in taking the occasional barnyard animal, and that secure enclosures, particularly for hens, and guard dogs to keep the fox in the field, but out of the barnyard, are the key to discouraging unwanted fox predation.
 Always opportunistic, fox will cache prey in various locations, as a hedge against lean times when prey are scarce, thus inadvertently feeding the creatures who sometimes come upon these caches.